 Your 401k and modest yet performative stock portfolio means absolutely nothing to a creature that flies around its domain in 3 dimensions, changes colours and genuinely could be from Mars.

 An IQ test is so wildly inapplicable because they have a completely different lifestyle, genetic structure, aims/wants and experience whatever it is we call “life” so incomparably different to us.

 It should be obvious by now because I have explained it so deftly, that we use human tests and measurements against any “other” intelligence, but the really scary stuff is when you consider, why?

 I think it’s because we put ourselves at the top of the pyramid (I actually wrote “pyramind” by accident here at first, and almost convinced myself to try and coin a phrase, but decided to put it in brackets instead, the cowards compromise) and we are worried about losing the top spot.

 Us being “smarter” than everything we know of, and self-appointed champions of planet Earth, means we justify some pretty egregious behaviour in the name of our superiority.
-And because of that, higher intelligence is a threat, so we constantly compare and contrast against ourselves to see how much danger we are in.
+And because of this association between intelligence and cruelty, we think higher intelligence is a threat, so we constantly compare and contrast against ourselves to see how much danger we are in.

 We sit alone atop a pyramid we control, wearing our makeshift crown, obsessively checking the intellect of things that do not respect or care about our stupid tests and made up titles and monikers.